-The Urbanist is led by a core staff of four members and supported by a large team of other members responsible for external collaboration, publishing, community engagement, endorsements, and local advocacy.
+The Urbanist is led by nearly a dozen core staff and supported by a large team of other members responsible for external collaboration, publishing, community engagement, endorsements, and local advocacy.
 If you’re interested in sharing your skills (e.g., event planning, community engagement, and writing), let us know by sending us an email at info[at]theurbanist[dot]org.
 Please note that all views expressed by writers and members of The Urbanist staff team are their own and not that of their employers or other organizations.

 Owen Pickford, Executive Director

 Owen does servicing and consulting for a software company to pay the bills.
 He spends the majority of his free time learning and writing about urban policy.
-Owen started grassroots advocacy in 2004, organizing over 400 volunteers in 3 counties for a presidential campaign.
+Owen started grassroots advocacy in 2004, organizing over 400 volunteers in three counties for a presidential campaign.
 Since then he’s continued volunteering for political organizations, cycling and transit groups.
 Owen primarily follows and writes about housing issues.
-Follow him @pickovven or send him an email at owen[at]theurbanist[dot]org.
+Follow him on Twitter @pickovven or send him an email at owen[at]theurbanist[dot]org.